jordalgo/estream/api/estream.md

 # onError

-A helper function for getting only end events from Estreams.
+A helper function for getting only end event values from Estreams.

 **Parameters**